43 Geography Trivia Questions [With Answers]

 Answer: Sweden, with roughly 267,570 islands.

-Why it stumps people: Indonesia and the Philippines are the instinctive guesses.
-Sweden’s count is so high because it includes any landmass larger than about 25 m².
-Under stricter definitions (minimum 1 km², inhabited), Indonesia would win.
-The answer depends entirely on counting methodology, and Sweden holds the record under the broadest accepted standard.
+Why it trips people: Indonesia and the Philippines are the instinctive picks.
+Sweden’s count climbs so high because it counts any landmass larger than about 25 m².
+Tighten the rule (minimum 1 km², inhabited) and Indonesia wins instead.
+So the answer rides on counting method.
+Sweden holds the record under the broadest accepted standard.

 40. What is the most remote inhabited island on Earth?
 (Medium)